-In 2017 Marshall Medical Center adopted a "Smoke-Free" Campus Policy for all of our sites to improve environmental quality for employees, physicians, patients and visitors.
-Given Marshall Medical Center's limited expertise and ability to impact pollution issues in the community, the hospital has not developed other specific strategies to address this health need.
-Marshall Medical Center will maintain a smoke-free environment and collaborate, as appropriate opportunities arise, with community efforts and organizations that are committed to addressing the need for Pollution-Free Living and Work Environments.
+Given Marshall Medical Center's limited expertise and ability to impact pollution issues in the community, the hospital has not developed specific strategies to address this health need.
+Although there are no strategies identified for combatting this need, Marshall Medical Center does intend to maintain a smoke-free environment and collaborate with community efforts and organizations that are committed to addressing the need for Pollution-Free Living and Work Environments.